vatpac-technology/sops/docs/client/towerstrips.md

 When taxi instructions are issued, move the strip to the **Taxi Bay** and enter the relevant instructions in the Global Ops field.
 When the aircraft is given taxi to the holding point at their assigned departure runway, enter the holding point in the Holding Point field.

-OzStrips will check the output of a departure's transponder to ensure they are squawking the assigned SSR code and have selected Mode C. If either of these two conditions are not met, the squawk boxes will highlight orange.
+OzStrips will check the output of a departure's transponder to ensure they are squawking the assigned SSR code and have selected Mode C. If either of these two conditions are not met, the squawk box will highlight orange.

 <figure markdown>
 ![Incorrect Transponder Output](../controller-skills/img/ozstripssquawk.png){ width="500" }